PSI: A Benchmark for Human Interpretation and Response in Traffic Interactions

-The results capture how the pedestrian's intent to cross in front of the ego-vehicle changes along with the changes of the situations from the perspective of this annotator.

-This annotation process was completed by all 24 annotators for all the 110 scenes.
-Although these intent annotations were not provided by the pedestrians in those situations directly, they reflect the estimation of Pedestrian Situated Intents during the interactions from the average driver's perspective.
-In most cases, pedestrian intent is dynamic, non-deterministic, and based upon the driver's responses that are relying on the driver's understanding of the scenes.
-This fact means that the driver's estimated Pedestrian Situated Intents, rather than the actual intents directly collected from the pedestrian, determines how the car responds to the situations during the interactions with pedestrians and affects the actual pedestrian intents in return.
-Thus, we believe that these Pedestrian Situated Intent annotations from the drivers' perspectives can serve as ground-truth estimations for the AI algorithms to learn and further guide the behavior planning for the automated cars during interactions with pedestrians.
+Each time a change in intention estimation was identified, reasoning was described in five aspects: pedestrian-related factors, other road users, goal-related factors, road factors, and social norms.
+To guide annotators and encourage more detailed reasoning descriptions, separate questions were provided as instructions.